Mega Man & Bass: Development

-Mega Man & Bass was developed for the Super Famicom after the release of Mega Man 8, which preceded Mega Man & Bass on the two 32-bit consoles, the PlayStation and Sega Saturn.
+Mega Man & Bass was developed for the Super Famicom after the release of Mega Man 8, which preceded Mega Man & Bass on the PlayStation and Sega Saturn.
 According to series producer Keiji Inafune, Mega Man & Bass was intended for younger players who still owned a Super Famicom and did not have the means to experience Mega Man 8 on one of the newer systems.
 "Even though trying to bridge out a new title on the [Super Famicom] was a little backwards at the time, we didn't want to make a half-hearted attempt at it," Inafune explained.
 The design team included several new employees, as well as members of previous Mega Man games.
 Inafune required them to make the game "as hardcore as possible".
 Designer Hideki Ishikawa recalled the development of Mega Man & Bass as "one big party".
 The staff attempted to create an original game while avoiding the "same old, same old [...] pitfall" that so many long video game series suffer and "had a lot of fun doing it".

-Graphically, Mega Man & Bass uses many of the same two-dimensional sprites and animations as Mega Man 8.
-Two of the eight Robot Master bosses in Mega Man & Bass (Tengu Man and Astro Man) are borrowed from Mega Man 8.
-The other six were newly created for the game by three character designers: Hitoshi Ariga (credited as "H. Ariga"), Yoshihiro Iwamoto (credited as "Y. Iwamoto") and Koji Izuki (credited as "K. Iduki") designed two characters each.
+Graphically, Mega Man & Bass reuses many of the same two-dimensional sprites and animations from Mega Man 8.
+Two of the eight Robot Master bosses in Mega Man & Bass, Tengu Man and Astro Man, are borrowed from Mega Man 8.
+The other six were newly created for the game by three character designers: Hitoshi Ariga, Yoshihiro Iwamoto, and Koji Izuki, who designed two characters each.
 The bosses were officially unveiled on a teaser page in the Kodansha magazine Comic BonBon.
 Each boss was given distinct characteristics so that they could be easily identified by players in both their aesthetics and personalities.
 Some of these characters had different names during their conceptual phase prior to the finalization of the game.
 "Blast Man" became Burner Man, "Freezer Man" became Cold Man, and "Coil Man" became Dynamo Man.
 Iwamoto originally denoted Ground Man as "Drill Man" despite there already being a Robot Master by that name in Mega Man 4.

-The musical score for Mega Man & Bass was composed by Akari Kaida (credited as "A. Kaida"), Naoshi Mizuta (credited as "N. Mizuta"), and "Kirikiri-chan" (Toshihiko Horiyama).
-Rather than create tracks together, each composer was responsible for their own songs.
-Kaida would later work with other composers in the Mega Man series on the soundtrack for Mega Man 10, released in 2010.
+The musical score for Mega Man & Bass was composed by Akari Kaida, Naoshi Mizuta, and Toshihiko Horiyama.
+Rather than create tracks together, each composer was responsible for their own songs, composing approximately a third of the soundtrack each.
+Each track was written in under a week, while the sound effects and music programming were outsourced to an external company.
+After the composers finished creating music, they were involved with debugging the game, which involved working over holidays.

 Until its GBA re-release, it was one of the few Mega Man titles not localized for English-speaking countries.
 The company commemorated the 15th anniversary of the Mega Man franchise with the GBA version of the game.